BuffBaby253/Tik-Tac-POW/README.md

 As Web Development isn't what I normally do, I still wanted to try it out at least, compared to trying to make a space invaders game I saw Tic-Tac-Toe is more simple

-When doing a little research I found 3 websites.
+When doing a little research I found 3 websites

 [CodePen](https://codepen.io) which has a window for HTML, CSS and Javascript, with a live preview of the outcome all in one tab, uploaded my code from VS Code and made everything easier
 ![Screenshot from 2024-09-11 01-10-28](https://github.com/user-attachments/assets/af7f17af-3280-4551-9dd9-73462c764fab)